AkremHub/RepData_PeerAssessment1/PA1_template.md

 ##                   (Other)   :13536
 ```

-1. Calculate the total number of steps taken per day
+1.Calculate the total number of steps taken per day

 ```r